 Victor's model for the Canadian economy shows that GDP per capita stabilizes after 2052, and the environmental burden index (which includes variables such as GHG emissions) decreases by 14 percent by the year 2067.
 Reduced working hours play a key role in preventing increases in unemployment.
-A range of government policies, including more spending on health care and education, is predicted to reduce the level of inequality by 56 percent by the year 2067.
-The 'Sustainable Prosperity Index', combining various economic, environmental and social variables, is predicted to rise by 35 percent by 2067.
+A range of government policies, including more spending on health care and education, is predicted to reduce the level of inequality by 56 percent.
+The Sustainable Prosperity Index, combining various economic, environmental, and social variables, is predicted to rise by 35 percent.